guptaniharika9/tidyDataSet/CodeBook.md

 tidy_data (10299 rows, 88 columns) is created by subsetting data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

 3. Use descriptive activity names:
-Numbers in code column of the tidy_Data are replaced with corresponding activity taken from second column of the activities variable
+Numbers in code column of the tidy_data are replaced with corresponding activity taken from second column of the activities variable

 4. Label the data set with descriptive variable names:
 a) code column in tidy_data is renamed into activities